sourceperl/sandbox/neural/tensorflow/add_tensorflow_venv.md

 URL: https://teachablemachine.withgoogle.com/

-Use it with use_tm_model.py script.
+Use it with scripts:
+- "use_tm_model_img.py" for image source.
+- "use_tm_model_cam.py" for USB camera source.